yunfan/punyforth/README.md

 <img src="screenshot/helloworld.png" align="center" height="494" width="697" >

+<a name="serial">1</a>: Baud rate: 115200 bps.
+Local echo: on, line mode: enabled.
+You can find some free terminal emulators [here](https://learn.sparkfun.com/tutorials/terminal-basics/all).

-Now let's do some simple arithmetics.
+##### Now let's do some simple arithmetics.

 ```forth
 4